JesseJames1737/demo-repo/README.md

 # Test save theory 1

 I am going to make this change, save on my local machine and then git add . > git commit > git push

+# Save theory seems to work!

+Okay so it appears like when I make a chance, if I add > commit > push it doesn't work.
+Not fully.
+It will push the file but not the contents of the file.
+I'm thinking I have to save the contents of the file first so that it knows it is there.
+The workflow would be something like:

+1. Make changes
+2. Save changes on local computer (command S)
+3. git add .
+4. git commit -m "Comment"
+5. git push (or git push -u origin master if upstream not yet set)